 What can I do if my son is drinking too much?
-Millions of young Americans are drinking to dangerous levels, putting their health at risk.
+Millions of Americans are drinking to dangerous levels, putting their health at risk.
 And unfortunately, statistics show that young people are the ones that are most at-risk for alcohol disorders.
 This often comes about because of a culture that encourages drinking (especially in college), peer pressure, or even simple curiosity.
-Regardless of the reason, alcohol disorders are alarmingly high among young people aged 18-24.
+Regardless of the reason, alcohol disorders are alarmingly high among people aged 18-24.
 And so millions of parents have to face a horrible question: what to do when your child is struggling with alcoholism?
 Click here to learn more about how alcohol impacts your son’s academic future.

 Alcohol Disorders Peak at Age 18-24